clarkgrubb/home/README.rst

 Windows files which are hidden by attribute are always visible at the command line.
 The files in the Windows home directory of the form ``NTUSER.DAT*`` are hard to miss because of their long names.
 They are caches of the registry.

-If Unix tools are installed by MinGW or Cygwin, these observe the convention that files that start with a period are hidden.
+If Unix tools are installed by MinGW, these observe the convention that files that start with a period are hidden.

 Conversely Unix dot files are visible in Explorer, which is unaesthetic.
 They can be manually hidden with this command: